-Priority 4 - Actions to deliver resilient, liveable and sustainable communities
+Priority 4: Deliver resilient, liveable, and sustainable communities

-No. Action Rationale Responsibility Timeframe 4.1 For key centres identified for targeted planning interventions in Action 2.1 (Grafton, South Grafton, Yamba, Maclean and Iluka), prepare precinct plans to apply placemaking principles to these areas.
+No Action Rationale Responsibili ty Timeframe 4.1 For key centres identified for targeted planning interventions in Action 2.1 and Annexure 4 (Grafton, South Grafton, Yamba, Maclean, and Iluka), prepare precinct plans and/or desired character statements (as appropriate) to apply placemaking principles to these areas prior to amending existing planning controls.
 Encourage diverse housing in accessible locations.
-Council Short-term 4.2 Protect areas of high environmental value, employment productivity and strategic agricultural importance by limiting new rezoning applications involving residential/rural residential development in areas not identified in strategic planning documentation and/or with limited strategic merit.
+Council Short-term to long-term (dependent on specific area - refer to Annexure 4 for details) 4.2 Protect areas of high environmental value, employment productivity, and strategic agricultural importance by avoiding new rezoning applications involving residential or rural-residential development in areas not identified in strategic planning documentation and/or with limited strategic merit.
 Ensure residential development is appropriately located.
-Council Ongoing 4.3 Protect life and property by limited rezoning applications for residential/rural residential development in areas affected by environmental hazards such as flooding, bushfire or coastal erosion/inundation.
+Council Ongoing 4.3 Protect life and property by avoiding rezoning applications for residential or rural-residential development in areas affected by environmental hazards such as flooding, bushfire, or coastal erosion/inundation.
 Ensure residential development is appropriately located.
-Council Ongoing 4.4 Review the application of development application requirements and processing practices for developments in heritage conservation areas in Clarence Valley's key centres to ensure the ongoing protection of heritage, while also allowing a reasonable level of development in these areas to meet community needs.
+Council Ongoing 4.4 Review the application of development application requirements and processing practices for developments in HCAs in key centres to ensure that processes protect heritage, while also allowing a reasonable level of development in these areas to meet community needs.
 Balance the need for housing supply and heritage protection.
-Council Short-term 4.5 Incorporate best practice resilience measures, including flood resilient building guidance, into the Clarence Valley DCP.
-Increase resilience.
-Council Short-term.
+Council Immediate 4.5 Incorporate best-practice resilience measures (including flood resilient building guidance) into the DCPs.
+Increase housing resilience.
+Council Short-term 4.6 Review land use zones (and other relevant planning controls) for remote villages; areas that have historic village type subdivision plans and undeveloped rural-residential areas.
+Consider environmental and other constraints, existing and neighbouring land Ensure residential development is appropriately located.
+Council NSW DPHI Medium-term